AB49K/SimpleMailingLists/readme.md

 2. confirmation of subscription. - DONE

-3. email filtering to make sure only subscribed members can email the list
+3. email filtering to make sure only subscribed members can email the list - DONE

 4. finding the most efficient way to mass mail (how many bcc address can I add to an email? - DONE